benhurley/bigcigarguy/content/pages/index.md

       color: text-dark
     subtitle: ''
     text: >
-      We're ready to sponsor anything from backyard parties to golf tournaments.
+      From backyard parties to golf tournaments, we're ready and available to sponsor your next event.
 For large orders, wholesale pricing may be available.
     actions:
       - type: Link
         label: Email Us